Shawn-Nichol/Cheat_Sheets/README.md

 **Noriben** </br>
 is an open-source Python-based script used for sandboxing and analyzing malware behavior on Windows OS.
 It is primarily designed to complement tools like Procmon by automating data collection generated during malware execution within a controlled environment.

+# Password Cracking
+**hashcat** is an open-source password recovery tool used to crack hashed passwords through brute-force attacks, dictionary attacks, and hybrid attacks.
+It supports various hashing algorithms and utilizes the power of GPU for accelerated processing.